Shivamsharma27/MIPS_32_Verilog_Implementation/README.md

                       l.write_data_memory_ID_EX.v
                       m.read_data_memory_ID_EX_stage.v
                       n.write_destination_reg_ID_EX_stage.v
+                      o.mac_control_ID_EX_stage

+          10.instruction_kill_decode

+            //This modules kill the already fetched instruction in decode stage if the branch is                   taken.

+          11.instruction_buffer(D_EX_instruction)

+            //Bufffer to transfer instruction from D EX stage.

 3. EXECUTION_UNIT:- This unit take data and control signals from the previous stage and performs operations accordingly.Following are the files used to implement the funcioning for this stage.

           1.mux_A